Arches National Park, Utah

 We could not help but stop at the Glenwood Canyon Park.
 We could not drive any further until we absorbed a little bit of this spectacular view.
 We took some pictures, walked down to the river.
 The water was damn cold.

 Tall trees on one side of the river and a railway track on the other and leaf less red-stemmed plants everywhere.
-I recall the scenes from one of my favorite films - “A River runs through it” which had exactly similar location.
+I recall the scenes from one of my favourite films - “A River runs through it” which had exactly similar location.
 But most of that was filmed in Montana, believed to be a beautiful place.

 I walked alone down till the river and stood there for sometime looking at everything as though I was uploading every bit of the sight in the hard disk of my mind.
 There was light snow fall too during the same time which added to the beauty.
 What a great sight it was.
 I looked up at the sky and saw thousands and thousands of snow crystals falling down at me.
 It was the most spectacular moment I had experienced in my journeys so far.